AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 Download reports for different activities and pods from a centralized hub as a host.

-1. From the left panel, select Download reports.
+1. From the left panel, select **[!UICONTROL Download reports]**.

-1. Select Download all (.zip) to download reports for all activities and pods all at once.
+1. Select **[!UICONTROL Download all (.zip)]** to download reports for all activities and pods all at once.

 SCREENSHOT

+>[!NOTE]
+>
-Select  icon next to each report to download them individually.
+>Click the download icon next to each report to download them individually.

 ## Participant engagement level {#participant-engagement-level}

 Organizations use Adobe Connect to deliver highly customized, branded, and engagement-led webinars.
 Interactive tools like polls, chat, Q&A, and reactions help engage attendees and collect more than just registration and attendance data.
 After attendees engage with these interactive features, the engagement data is used to classify attendees into three engagement levels: high, medium, and low.
-Marketers can use the engagement level to update audience segments, update lead scores, and alert sales.
+You can use the engagement level to update audience segments, update person scores, and alert sales.

-Understand the criterion for classifying the engagement level for each participant:
+Understand the criteria for classifying the engagement level for each participant:

 <table><thead>
   <tr>
     <th>Engagement level</th>
-    <th>Classification criterion</th>
+    <th>Classification criteria</th>
   </tr></thead>
 <tbody>
   <tr>